 Typical Symptoms of a Cat Cold

-If your cat appears ill and is acting out of character they could be suffering from a cold.
+If your cat appears ill and is acting out of character it could be suffering from a cold.
 Cat colds generally start with sneezing, with other symptoms appearing within the next 24 hours.
 Below is a list of the most common symptoms of cat colds:

 - Runny nose